GM expands website for owners of recalled vehicles

-DETROIT (Reuters) - General Motors Co’s (GM.N) website for owners of its vehicles recalled for faulty ignition switches has been expanded to include all 20 models involved, the automaker said.
+DETROIT, Aug 19 (Reuters) - General Motors Co’s website for owners of its vehicles recalled for faulty ignition switches has been expanded to include all 20 models involved, the automaker said.

 The site launched in April initially informed owners of the 2.59 million mostly small cars, including the Chevrolet Cobalt and the Saturn Ion, that had ignition switches that could turn the engine off, disabling air bags.